Takayama

 By Taxi

 In Japan, the apps for taxis are called GO and DiDi.
 You can make reservations and pay by card directly through the app without speaking to anyone.
-The cost of a taxi ride from JR Nagoya Station to Chubu Airport may around 18,600 yen with the toll road fare included.
+The cost of a taxi ride from JR Nagoya Station to Chubu Airport may cost around 18,600 yen with the toll road fare included.
 Please check the app for a more precise estimate.
 Most of the time there are no bigger sized cars for rental.

 By Train